This article demonstrates the easy facial comparison of two images using Amazon Rekognition.

 - Click the Link an account button to establish a new connection with the Amazon Rekognition service.
 You can also connect an existing account if you have one.

 - The input fields will open.
-In the Source image URL field, specify the URL of an image containing a face that you want to compare with.
+In the Source image URL field, specify the URL of an image containing a face you want to compare.
 E.g., https://thumbs.dreamstime.com/b/young-happy-man-thumbs-up-sign-casuals-isolated-white-background-38152994.jpg.

 - Similarly, in the Target image URL field, specify the URL of an image containing a face that you want to get compared.
 E.g., https://airbnboverlast.nl/wp-content/uploads/2016/06/happy-man.jpg:

 Note: Both, the faces of publicly available images and images stored in the S3 bucket can be compared.
 The public image URL must end with .png or .jpeg extension.
 If the public image URL is too lengthy, better upload it in your S3 bucket and then specify its S3 URL.

 Executing the journey

 Save the changes done and click the Save & Start button.
 You'll be taken to the History tab automatically.
 Click on the record that just got created.
 In the Steps section, click the Amazon Rekognition action bar to expand and check the Output block to see the output: